Continuing Education Activity

 Sleep is becoming an increasingly precious commodity as more and more people are reporting issues with sleep in our busy society.
-Problems with sleep fall under the term insomnia.
-These can further subdivide into short term insomnia and chronic insomnia.
+Disturbances of increased sleep latency and the inability to remain asleep are encompassed within the nosological category of insomnia.
+These can be further subdivided into short-term and chronic insomnia.
 This article explores short-term insomnia and its various aspects.

 DSM-5 classifies insomnia disorders as dissatisfaction with sleep quantity/quality due to difficulty initiating sleep, maintaining sleep, or inability to return to sleep despite adequate opportunity for sleep.
 This condition causes distress and impairment in daytime functioning such as fatigue/low energy, daytime sleepiness, impaired attention/concentration, mood disturbances, among other impairments.
 These disturbances with sleep are not related to any other medical disorder, substance use, or prescription use, and the symptoms must be present at least three nights per week for at least three months.

-It is important to note that insomnia previously subdivided into many different types of insomnia, including primary and secondary insomnia.
-Recently, these categories were changed to short term insomnia, chronic insomnia, and other insomnia.
+It is important to note that insomnia was previously subdivided into many different types of insomnia, including primary and secondary insomnia.
+Recently, these categories were changed to short-term insomnia, chronic insomnia, and other insomnia.
 Other previously used subtypes now under chronic insomnia included paradoxical insomnia, idiopathic insomnia, psychophysiological insomnia, inadequate sleep hygiene, among others.
 These subtypes were recently removed in the new ICSD-III.

-The cause of short term insomnia is not well understood and are not attributable to one single etiology.
+The cause of short-term insomnia is not well understood and is not attributable to one single etiology.
 The etiology of insomnia involves many factors, including environmental, genetic, psychological, and behavioral, which lead to a state of hyperarousal.